Belis0811/MaskUnet/README.md

 Segmentation performance of MaskAttn-UNet on different fractions of the *panoptic_train2017* dataset.
 These trends illustrates the significant data efficiency of MaskAttn-UNet, making it a practical choice for circumstances with limited annotated data.

-## Final Notes
-* Correspondence and requests for materials should be addressed to Professor Anonymous  ( Anonymous@uAn.edu)
-* The latest weights file is currently private and will be made public at a later date.
-If you require access to the newest version, please contact Anonymous (Anonymous@uAn.edu) or Professor Anonymous (Anonymous@uAn.edu).